The TARGET Consortium

 I have active research projects (ranging from laboratory studies, to large data analysis and patient-focused research) in the areas of rheumatoid arthritis, giant cell arteritis, polymyalgia rheumatica and Behçet’s syndrome.
 I am delighted to be PI on the MRC-funded Partnership Award TARGET.
 The aims of TARGET exemplify my ethos of ensuring a clear route to translation from the outset of study design.

 I have significant engagement with patient groups and charities.
 For example, I sit on the Medical Board for Vasculitis UK and the Behçet’s Syndrome Society, and I am a Medical Advisor for PMRGCAuk.
-I have been actively involved with Arthritis Research UK since 2010.
+I have been actively involved with Versus Arthritis since 2010.
 I am a former Trustee and worked on their Fellowships Implementation Panel, and formed part of the Adult Inflammatory Arthritis Clinical Studies Group.
 I am currently their PhD Panel Deputy Chair, a member of their Biomedical Sciences Fellowships Committee and Fellowships Implementation Panel, and Co-lead their Co-morbidity Working Group.

 For any NHS enquiry please call the Rheumatology contact line 0113 392 4444